 Grace was in this morning.
 They are well out home.
 We are well.
 Glad to hear you are getting along all right.
 Bill was here a Sat. eve.
 He is lonesome.
 Billie is just fine.
 He says when you get well he is going to Buck eye.
 Don't you worry about him for he sure is enjoying himself.
 He and I are going out next week to clean house for Mama.
 Now be good and soon get well...

-Seen at left as a young woman, Anna holds a precious object in her lap which unfortunately is not known to us, but which appears to be a book or a box.
+Seen here, Anna holds a precious object in her lap which unfortunately is not known to us, but which appears to be a book or a box.

 On April 5, 1949, the Seddons celebrated their 50th wedding anniversary at their home in Brownsville.
-A month later, they helped her sister and brother in law, Laura and Samuel Horstman, celebrate their own golden wedding anniversary, in nearby Canonsburg, Washington County, PA.
+A month later, they helped her sister and brother in law, Laura and Samuel Horstman, celebrate their own golden wedding anniversary, at a family event held in nearby Canonsburg, Washington County, PA.

-Henry died on Dec.
+During Henry's final years, he was burdened with hardening of the arteries.
+He died in their home on Dec.
 13, 1954, at the age of 76.
 In an obituary, the Uniontown Morning Herald said he was a "well known resident of Brownsville for the past seventy years" and added that he was a "retired employe of the Monongahela Railway Co., a member of Christ's Episcopal Church; Brownsville Lodge 60 [of the Masons] and Brotherhood of Railway, Firemen and Engineers."
 He was survived by five grandchildren.

 ~ Daughter Sarah Seddon ~